(index<- ) ./libstd/rt/local_ptr.rs

 318 let key = tls_key();

-319 let void_ptr*mut u8 = tls::get(key);
+319 let void_ptr: *mut u8 = tls::get(key);

 320 if void_ptr.is_null() {